Hackatoan/terryvis/README.md

 # TerryVis

-A Discord voice bot that streams audio to a web UI, transcribes speech using a local Whisper server, and creates 30s clips via command or voice triggers.
+A Discord voice bot that streams audio to a web UI, transcribes speech using a local Vosk-based ASR server, and creates 30s clips via command or voice triggers.

 ## Features
 - Joins the most active voice channel and streams audio to the browser